lodino/DSC210-Topic-Modeling-Project/README.md

 **Experiments for AGNews**: [https://colab.research.google.com/drive/1LfOxd-RU9siWoN3biaAvLOjfWcgr_vow?usp=sharing](https://colab.research.google.com/drive/1aUIYthRoOkT_3fqb-n0x9AHw7x6T86_5?usp=sharing).

 **Instruction for Results Reproduction**: We advise the grader to run all the experiments on **Google Colab** with the basic CPU setting (no need for GPU).
 Running all the cells within the two notebooks following the sequence of codes in the two notebooks will give all the results we obtained.
 Note that experiments on AGNews, especially LDA and UMAP visualization, might take around 10-20 minutes each.
-We also included the copies of the above notebooks in this repository.
-If you want to run it on the local, before running on the local, please run `python3 -m pip install -r requirements.txt` to install dependencies.
+We also included the copies of the above notebooks in this repository in case the grader wants to run it on the local.
+Before running on the local, please run `python3 -m pip install -r requirements.txt` to install dependencies.

 Our experiments build upon the following implementations:
 - [https://www.kaggle.com/code/sumantindurkhya/topic-modeling-on-20-newsgroup-data-lsa-and-lda](https://www.kaggle.com/code/sumantindurkhya/topic-modeling-on-20-newsgroup-data-lsa-and-lda).